ilkkapeltola/ilkkapeltola.github.io/_posts/2016-10-07-Raspberry-Controlled-RGB-LED-Strip-Wake-Up-Light.md

 The goal is to create a wake-up lamp that starts with a dim blue light perhaps 30 minutes before wake-up and gradually increase to a warm white.
 I want to be able to configure it, ideally through a web interface I can access at home on my phone.
-I'll settle for a console configuration first though
+I'll settle for a console configuration first though.

 Detailed instructions will come in here later :)

-<h2>Components</h2>
+## Components

 | Raspberry Pi Model B      | $35    |
 | USB Wifi antenna          | $1.68  |